 You’re treating your business like a hobby

-In the long run, this could lead to business failure and at the very least your profits will suffer.
+In the long run, this could lead to profit suffering or complete failure.

 How To Avoid Business Failure

-Avoiding business failure is simple once you know what’s causing the overall issues.
-Businesses fail for many reasons, but once you’ve pinpointed why your businesses is not taking off, it’s time to fix it.
+Avoiding failure is simple once you know what’s causing the overall issues.
+Businesses fail for many reasons, but once you’ve pinpointed why yours is not taking off, it’s time to fix it.